Skip to main content

 Having logged into WordPress:

-1. Look for the Section drop-down at the top of the screen.
+1. Look for the Section drop-down in the admin bar at the top of the screen.
 Whatever name you see currently chosen in this drop-down is your current Section.
-In the example below, the current section is “Admission”
+In the example below, the current section is “Admission”.WordPress dashboard showing section selector with Admission chosen in the black menu bar across the top

 Wordpress menu with red arrows pointing to the light-grey edging marking certain items as being affected by the current section